adopted-ember-addons/emberx-select/README.md

 });
 ```

-`componentState` contains `isDisabled`,`isMultiple`, `isRequired` &
-`isAutoFocus`.

-x-select also provides other actions that fire on different event
+x-select provides other actions that fire on different event
 types.
 These actions follow the HTML input event naming convention.

 **on-blur**

 `on-blur` fires anytime the `blur` event is triggered on the x-select
 component.
-When the action fires it sends three arguments: the value,
+When the action fires it sends two arguments: the value,
-the jQuery event, and the components state.
+the jQuery event.

 **on-focus-out**

 `on-focus-out` fires anytime the `focusOut` event is triggered on the x-select
 component.
-When the action fires it sends three arguments: the value,
+When the action fires it sends two arguments: the value,
-the jQuery event, and the components state.
+the jQuery event.

 **on-click**

 `on-click` fires when x-select is clicked.
 When the action fires it
-sends three arguments: the value, the jQuery event, and the components
+sends two arguments: the value, the jQuery event.
-state.

 **on-disable** (x-option)